 Initially occupied in 1973, the building has been totally renovated through a 5-phase reconstruction project spanning the years of 2001-2008.
 In addition to individual Ob/Gyn investigators' laboratories/offices and animal facilities, the renovated building now also houses the research laboratories of the Perinatology Research Branch (PRB) of the NICHD, the Implantation Laboratory of the Reproductive Biology and Medicine Branch, NICHD Intramural Research Division, the Wayne State University Genomics Facility, a Bioinformatics Center and a Systems Biology section.
 It also contains one of the Ob/Gyn Department's Clinical Research areas.

 Wayne State University is a proud member of the Detroit community.
 A truly international city, Detroit stands just across the river from Canada and bustles with a dynamic mix of cultures.
-Wayne State's diverse student body of more than 27,000 represents 60 countries from around the globe.
+Wayne State's diverse student body of nearly 25,000 represents 70 countries from around the globe.
 Differences are celebrated as students live, learn and work on and around our Midtown campus.
 In the heart of Detroit, we're just steps away world-class hospitals and outreach opportunities.
 Our aspiring doctors at the School of Medicine make a positive impact in the community.